X-mas Budgeting: Set yourself a budget & stick to it.

 If you’re like me and have neglected your Christmas savings here are some tips:

 - Start looking for gifts several months early (it’s November already) and stockpiling them.
 This will help you avoid the mad rush a week before Xmas.
-A lot of business close a couple of weeks before Xmas and have their end of year parties at the end of November.
+A lot of businesses close a couple of weeks before Xmas and have their end of year parties at the end of November.
 So it helps to get those gifts early.

 - Cash in on sales.
 If you make sure to start your shopping early enough, you can take the advantage of buying sales items.